How To Paint A Tile Floor (steps for success!)

 I mixed up a very pale gray because I didn’t want the floor to be the main focus of the bathroom.
 I wanted it to be more muted in the background so made the stencil a little more subtle with a lighter color.

 You don’t need or want a lot of paint on the roller for this part.
-I rolled it in paint and then used a plain paper plate to roll of the excess before each application.
+I rolled it in paint and then used a plain paper plate to roll off the excess before each application.

 You are not necessarily going for perfection here or full coverage in every single spot.
 It’s okay, in my opinion, for each one to have its own unique look.